jbferet/prosail/paper/paper.md

 - Leaf inclination distribution, which can be defined following different *Leaf Inclination Distribution Functions* (LIDF).
-The LIDF used in the original version of SAIL [verhoef1998] describes leaf inclination based on two parameters: `LIDFa` controls the average leaf slope, and `LIDFb` controls the distribution's bimodality.
+The LIDF used in the original version of SAIL [verhoef1998] describes leaf inclination based on two parameters: `lidf_a` controls the average leaf slope, and `lidf_b` controls the distribution's bimodality.
 Both parameters should be set between -1 and 1 and the sum of absolute values inferior to 1.
 An alternative LIDF defined by [@campbell1990] can be applied, and requires a